 After making changes to your operating system, you may be prompted to restart the system.
 Some installation processes will provide a dialog box to allow restart.
-To restart the system manually, click Windows Start button and select Shut Down and then choose Restart.
+To restart the system manually:

+Click the Start button and select Shut Down | and choose Restart.